nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 GE | "ge"
 UE | "ue"
 Foundation | "foundation"
-Breadth and Depth | "breadthdepth"
+Breadth and Depth | "breadth and depth"
-IT Professionalism | "itprofessionalism"
+IT Professionalism | "it professionalism"
-Math and Science | "mathscience"
+Math and Science | "math and science"

 Notes:
 * If the Mc requirement has been satisfied, the completed Mcs and progress bar will be coloured light blue.